wix-incubator/vscode-glean/README.md

 ## JSX Support
 Glean allows easy extraction of JSX into new React components.
 Just select the JSX to extract, and Glean will handle all the rest:

-- Generate either Stateful or Stateless Component, such that the extracted JSX will continue to function;
+- Generate either Stateful or Stateless Component, such that the extracted JSX will continue to function.
-- It will identify all inputs to the newly created component
+- It will identify all inputs to the newly created component.
 - Replace extracted JSX will newly created component, while providing it with all the props.

 ![Example of JSX extraction](https://media.giphy.com/media/22Q7TtNqCIqM7j8Ph6/giphy.gif)